 Exterior Emergency "blue" phones are located outside the C-Store, in the Ward Street parking lot, and in the Ward Street Lot garage.
 Blue emergency phones are located at the bottom of Tower outside the handicap door, and outside of the Tower West doors.
-The blue phones are activated by pushing the single button, and the silver phones can be utilized by pressing 7800 to reach the MassArt Public Safety Department.
+The blue phones are activated by pushing the single button, and the silver phones can be utilized by pressing 7800 to reach the MassArt Department of Public Safety.